LSSTDESC/DEHSC_LSS/README.md

 - `estDepth.py`: contains routines to create depth maps using 3 different methods.
 All routines are wrapped into a single one called `get_depth`.
 - `flatMask.py`: describes the method used to generate the bright-object mask from the catalog data.
 - `rotate.py`: contains routines to rotate a given field onto the equator.
 - `NaMaster` (https://github.com/damonge/NaMaster): a python module to compute arbitrary-spin power spectra of masked fields both in flat and curved skies.
+The current state of the pipeline requires the use of the `validation` branch instead of `master`.
 - `SACC` (https://github.com/LSSTDESC/sacc): a file format to store generic two-point functions.

 The repo currently also hosts a number of ipython notebooks that were used to carry out the first analyses on the data.
 These also illustrate the use that has been made of the database information.